-This project is beginner-friendly and helps you understand layout design, hover effects, and responsive behavior without using JavaScript.
+This project is beginner-friendly and helps you understand layout structuring, responsiveness, and UI design techniques.

 Tools & Resources That Support My Web Development Work